 “Inspired maiden speech,” wrote Anastasiades on Twitter, along with pasting Metsola’s comments verbatim where she alluded to UN current efforts to reunite divided Cyprus.

-Metsola, whose one side of her family hails from Greece where her father was born in Corfu, also celebrated her birthday on Tuesday.
+Metsola, whose paternal side of the family hails from Greece's Corfu, also celebrated her birthday on Tuesday.

 The Republic’s commander in chief also wrote “best wishes” in Maltese.